Montepulciano

 Where is located Montepulciano

-Montepulciano is located in the hills between Val d'Orcia and Valdichiana.
-To the east it borders Umbria, while the other borders are with Torrita di Siena to the north, Pienza to the west, and Chianciano Terme and Chiusi to the south.
+Montepulciano sits on a hilltop, nestled between the Val d'Orcia and Valdichiana valleys.
+To the east it borders Umbria, whilst the other boundaries are shared with Torrita di Siena to the north, Pienza to the west, and Chianciano Terme and Chiusi to the south.

 Location around